Akobabs/Dilated-CNN-and-Attention-Mechanism-for-MonkeyPox/README.md

 This project implements a deep learning classification system for detecting skin lesions caused by Monkeypox and related diseases.
 It uses **ResNet-based architectures with Dilated Attention Blocks** and includes Jupyter training notebooks and a **Streamlit web application** for batch inference.

-Here’s a tighter, clearer refactor of your dataset section, keeping it professional and research-ready:

 ---

 ## Dataset